Collabora Online: Digital sovereignty

 Collabora Online's open-source design and support for self-hosting have made it notable in discussions about digital sovereignty—the ability of users and organizations to control their own data.
 This is particularly relevant in Europe, where concerns about dependence on U.S.-based "big tech" companies and data privacy have grown in recent years.

 On 10th June 2025, Microsoft executives under oath in the French Senate admitted that they cannot guarantee data sovereignty and would be compelled to pass French (and by implication the wider European Union) information to the US administration if requested via a warrant or subpoena.
 The Cloud Act is a law that gives the US government authority to obtain digital data held by US-based tech corporations, irrespective of whether that data is stored on servers at home or on foreign soil.

 A 2020 briefing by the European Parliament highlighted risks associated with reliance on major technology companies that collect and exploit user data.
 Legal decisions such as the Schrems II ruling have further underscored these concerns.
 Several European government agencies have adopted private cloud solutions using Collabora Online and related platforms to enhance data security and maintain control over sensitive information.

 History

 The former LibreOffice development team from SUSE joined Collabora in September 2013, forming the subsidiary Collabora Productivity.
 In 2015 Collabora and IceWarp announced the development of an enterprise-ready version of LibreOffice Online to compete with Google Docs and Office 365 (now called Microsoft 365).
 In December 2015, the company's partnership with ownCloud and release of CODE (Collabora Online Development Edition) was announced on Joinup.
 In November 2016, Nextcloud announced their work and integration with v2.0 of CODE and their future work plans for improving performance, scalability, security and capabilities with Collabora Online.
 In October 2020, Collabora announced the move of its work on Collabora Online from The Document Foundation infrastructure to GitHub.
 A development version of Collabora Online is available called Collabora Online Development Edition (CODE).

+In 2026, TDF decided to renew works on LibreOffice Online.
+The action created rift and friction between Collabora and TDF.
+Eventually the friction escalate to the point that TDF decided to revoke all Collabora representatives in TDF.